project-forth-works/project-forth-works/Data-Structures/README.md

 - [Primitive Circular Buffer](Primitive-Circular-Buffer)
    a buffer with a single read/write pointer
 - [Bit array](Bit-Array)
-   an array with adressing of individual bits
+   an array with addressing of individual bits
 - ...